Mammography uses X-rays to create images of the breast. These images are called mammograms.

 Calcifications are bits of calcium that can show up on mammograms as small, bright white spots.

-Most calcifications are benign.
+Most calcifications are benign (not cancer).
 However, certain patterns of calcifications are suspicious and need more testing.
 Tight clusters or lines of tiny calcifications (microcalcifications) can be a sign of breast cancer.

 Calcifications are common, especially after age 50 .
 They may be related to past injury to the breast or an infection in the breast tissue (called mastitis) .